This policy has been written for the benefit of therapy clients of Aurora Mind and Body Ltd.

 Interacting with your therapist

-Social networking and other online activities are increasingly becoming a part of our daily lives and as a result you may wish to share your stories and experiences with your therapist in between sessions or after your therapeutic relationship has ended.
-Should you wish to do this, you are welcome to contact us via email or via the Aurora Mind and Body Facebook page but please note that we will not generally reply to messages in between therapeutic sessions.
+Social networking and other online activities are increasingly becoming a part of our daily lives and as a result, you may wish to share your stories and experiences with your therapist in between sessions or after your therapeutic relationship has ended.
+Should you wish to do this, you are welcome to contact us via email or via the Aurora Mind and Body Facebook page but please note that we will not generally reply to messages in between therapeutic sessions unless this has been agreed with you beforehand.

 Reviews and testimonials

 You are welcome to leave a review on the Aurora Mind and Body Facebook page or Google.
-We regret we are unable to publish testimonials on our website as this is prohibited by our professional body (National Society of Hypnosis, Psychotherapy and Mindfulness).
+We regret we are unable to publish testimonials on our website as this is prohibited by our professional body (National Society of Talking Therapies, or NSTT).
 Should you encounter something about us online that concerns you, please discuss it with your therapist.

 * Special thanks to Dr Aaron Balick (http://www.mindswork.co.uk) and Dr Keely Holmes (http://drkkolmes.com) who provided the model for this social media policy.